Almarch/NLP-from-a-PC/README.md

-# hello
+# Run a LLM with RAG from a Gaming PC

-The goal of this repo is to set up a NLP framework running on a gaming computer.
+The goal of this repo is to play with natural language processing with relatively limited resources.

 ## 0. Launch with Docker